 Once hosts are added to Sandfly, you can see a listing of them under the host view screen.
 Sandfly will show you the first time this host was seen (e.g. when it was added), the last time it was seen, the last IP address it was using, and other details about authentication status, credentials used, host_id, etc.

 Below you can see a list of active, inactive, and offline hosts.
 Active hosts are those that Sandfly was able to successfully authenticate to and inventory.
 Inactive hosts are those that had a problem authenticating or were unreachable for other reasons.
 Offline marked hosts were once active, but have not been accessed by Sandfly in the last 24 hours.
 This offline state could be set for various reasons, so it is good to check as to why.
-Most typically it is because the host is no longer in any scan schedule, or its schedule(s) may be paused or running in cycles greater than 24 hours.
+Most typically it is because the host is no longer in any scan schedule, or its schedule(s) may be deactivated or running in cycles greater than 24 hours.

 Sandfly Host Listing